Climate Restoration using Natural Earth Systems

 The strongest Iron Salt Aerosol climate restoration mechanisms are:

-- Oxidation of powerful warming agents: methane and tropospheric ozone.
+- Depletion of powerful atmospheric warming agents: methane and tropospheric ozone.
 A sunshine-induced photo-catalytic reaction produces chlorine radicals – a powerful oxidising agent that is estimated to deplete methane at four times the natural rate, possibly much faster.

 - A reaction that renders black/brown particulates more readily washable out by rain;